BibekDaBee/Health-Monitoring-App/README.md

 # Health-Monitoring-App
-This app is for health monitoring and management of our personal wellbeing by keeping track of our everyday health decision to make an informed decision and meet our wellness objective.
+This app is for monitoring and management of our health and personal wellbeing by keeping track of our everyday health decisions for making an informed choice and meet our personal wellness objective.